Keyboard shortcuts

 - Compliance/security measures present

-1. Create devdocs/concepts/discovered_concepts.md
+1. Create devdocs/foundations/project_description.md

-Phase 4: Architecture Archaeology
+Phase 7: Architecture Archaeology

 Reconstruct the architecture from code: